pebencze/fullstack-lab/javascript/JS_README.md

 The `Document` interface represents any web page loaded in the browser and serves as an entry point into the web page's content, which is the DOM tree.

-### TextContent vs. InnerText
+### TextContent vs. InnerText vs. InnerHTML
 - [](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText)
-- textContent is NOT aware of how the text is rendered -> hidden things
+- textContent is NOT aware of how the text is rendered -> hidden things can be seen
-- innerText is
+- innerText is aware of it
+- [using innerHTML can be dangerous](https://medium.com/@sparklewebhelp/understanding-the-risks-of-using-inner-html-in-web-development-30d4fa67f815), because it is easy to inject malicious javascript with it into the html file -> use textContent instead, because it cannot interpret the JS code
+- sanitizing can be done on the backend, as well

 ### Separation of concerns (.js vs. .html)